kurtoglusefa/KIRUNA_EXPLORER_se2_2024_Team_17/README.md

 docker build .
 ```

-then return back in the root directory and type again
+then return back in the root directory and type

 ```sh
 docker-compose up --build